felipemdutra/url-shortener-service/README.md

 ## Database

 The service uses SQLite3 to store the URLs.
-The database schema includes a table `urls` with the following columns:
+The database schema includes a table `urls`, and a table `users`, with the following columns:

+# 'urls' table:
 - `id` (INTEGER): Primary key
 - `originalUrl` (TEXT): The original long URL
 - `shortUrl` (TEXT): The shortened URL

+# 'users' table:
+- `id` (INTEGER): Primary key
+- `username` (TEXT): User's username
+- `email` (TEXT): User's email
+- `password` (TEXT): User's password ( We hash the password before inserting into the database)

 ## Code Structure

-- `server.js`: Entry point of the application
+- `./src/server.js`: Entry point of the application, get and post requests are here

 ## Contributing